American University of Sharjah

 The American University of Sharjah (AUS; Arabic: الجامعة الأميركية في الشارقة) is a private university in Sharjah, United Arab Emirates.
 It was founded in 1997 by Sultan bin Muhammad Al-Qasimi, Supreme Council Member and Ruler of Sharjah.
-Located in University City in Sharjah, AUS has more than 5,000 students from more than 94 countries and a full-time faculty of more than 360 from 48 countries.
+Located in University City in Sharjah, AUS has just under 7000 students from more than 94 countries and a full-time faculty of 380 from 58 countries.

 AUS offers 26 majors and 48 minors at the undergraduate level, as well as 16 master's degrees, and a PhD in Engineering Systems Management.
 The university is organized into three colleges and one school.

 The university is licensed by the Commission for Academic Accreditation of the Ministry of Higher Education and Scientific Research (UAE) in the United Arab Emirates.
 The American University of Sharjah is accredited in the United States by the Middle States Commission on Higher Education.

 History

 The American University of Sharjah was founded in 1997 by the Emir of Sharjah, Sultan bin Muhammad Al-Qasimi.

 AUS was granted a license by the UAE Ministry of Higher Education and Scientific Research in 1998 and held its first student council elections the same year.
 In the subsequent year, the university was granted a license by the UAE Commission for Academic Accreditation.
 The university launched its first graduate degree, a Master of Business Administration (MBA), in 2000 and held its first commencement the following year.
 The US Middle States Commission on Higher Education granted accreditation to the university in 2004.

 In 2006, Emir Al-Qasimi inaugurated the new AUS Library.

-The university passed more than 5,000 students in 2009.
 In 2010, the AUS Bachelor of Architecture degree program became the first outside of North America to be granted accreditation by the US National Architectural Accrediting Board (NAAB).
 In 2012, Forbes Middle East ranked the AUS MBA program as the best offered by a private university in the Gulf Region.

+Academics

+American University of Sharjah is organized into four academic units: the College of Architecture, Art and Design, the College of Arts and Sciences, the College of Engineering, and the School of Business Administration.
+In 2025, AUS announced that it offered 33 undergraduate majors, 48 undergraduate minors, 20 master's degrees and eight PhD programs.

+Accreditation

+American University of Sharjah is licensed in the United Arab Emirates, and its programs are accredited by the Commission for Academic Accreditation of the UAE Ministry of Education.
+It has also been accredited in the United States by the Middle States Commission on Higher Education since June 2004, with its most recent reaffirmation in 2019.